JackEMiller/PrizeGenerator/README.md

 - the string part contains a f or q
 - the string part has repeating characters

+a second implementation that can be swapped out will double the users prize.

 ## Software Design:
 ### Project management:
 The project uses a sstack configuraiton composed of a front end and back end service.